tom-seddon/ghouls-tng/docs/ghouls-revenge-level-editor.md

 By default, each level has a standard treasure-type goal in the top
 right: a yellow line (the goal you need to step on), a red line (a sort of rope kind of thing), and a treasure (not shown in the editor).
+When you reach the end of the level, the treasure turns into 2 ghosts and the player jumps from the end position off the top of the level.

-If you'd like additional level goals, or a level goal in some other place, you'll need to disable this.
+So if you'd like additional level goals, or you'd like a level goal in some other place, you'll need to disable this.
 Press `T` to do that.
 (The current status is shown by the `ST` ("standard treasure") indicator in the status area.)

-If the standard treasure is off, you'll need to provide your own level goal (the object that looks like a yellow horizontal line).
+If the standard treasure is off, you'll need to provide your own level goal somewhere.
+(Treasure is optional.)
+There's also no end of level animation.

+If you have standard treasure in the level, additional goals will not behave properly.

 ## Inverted scoring